 When choosing between a gold and platinum credit card, the decision boils down to your individual circumstances.
 To help you make your decision, these are some key questions to consider:

 - How much can I afford to pay for a credit card?
-Working out a budget for your credit card expenses can be helpful in determining whether you can better manage the cost of the annual fee for a gold or platinum card.
+Working out a budget for your credit card expenses can be helpful in determining whether you can better manage the cost of the annual fee for a gold or platinum card, or something completely different.

 - Can I meet the application requirements?
-This can also be an important determining factor, since it would hurt your credit score if your card application was turned down because you didn’t meet the stated eligibility requirements.
+It would hurt your credit score if your card application was turned down because you didn’t meet the stated eligibility requirements.
 Keep in mind that minimum income requirements are usually higher for platinum cards when compared to gold cards, and make sure you check these details during the comparison so you can apply for an appropriate card based on your circumstances.

-Here are some other factors to consider when comparing gold and platinum cards:
+Here are some other factors to consider before you get gold and platinum cards:

 - Purchase rate.
 This is the interest rate charged on purchase transactions, which is very relevant if you habitually carry a balance on your credit card.
-If you always settle your monthly statement in full, this is not a real concern because you don’t incur interest fees on your purchases.
+This is not a real concern if you always settle your monthly statement in full.
+That’s because you don’t incur interest fees on your purchases.

 - Introductory interest rates.
 As part of a sign-up promotion, cards sometimes offer introductory interest rates that are substantially lower than their regular rates.
-When it comes to balance transfer promotions especially, this could weigh attractively in its favour.
+This could be an especially important factor to consider when it comes to balance transfer promotions.
 Just remember to check how long the promotional rate is available and what it will revert to at the end of the honeymoon period.